6 Steps for Digital Risk Protection to Safeguard your Employees, Brand and Data

-Improve your cybersecurity hygiene and reduce employee and executive exposures
+Improve your cybersecurity hygiene and reduce exposure.

-1. Prevent identity thieves from impersonating key staff and executives.
+Prevent identity thieves from impersonating key staff and executives.

 Mandate the use of virtual private networks (VPNs), password management applications that automatically change passwords, and multifactor authentication (MFA).
 Secure, encrypted, remote access to the company’s network reduces the potential for unauthorized access.

-2. Protect corporate brands from online disinformation campaigns.
+Protect corporate brands from online disinformation campaigns.

-3. Protect personally identifiable information (PII) for Key Employees and their families.
+Protect personally identifiable information (PII) for Key Employees and their families.

 Proactive employee monitoring uncovers employee compromised credentials for sale on the Dark Web – before phone numbers, locations, and other information can be used to build impersonation profiles.